Treasurys Pull Back Following Jobs Report

 ADVERTISEMENT

-Fed-funds futures, used by investors to bet on the U.S. interest-rate outlook, recently showed a 50% chance that the Fed raises rates again by the end of the year, up from 46% before the report, according to CME Group data.
+Fed-funds futures, used by investors to bet on the U.S. interest-rate outlook, showed Friday afternoon a roughly 50% chance that the Fed will raise rates again this year, according to CME Group data.

+Investors will get more insight into inflation next week, when the Labor Department provides an update on the consumer-price index.
+Economists surveyed by the Journal expect Friday's report will show the index climbed 0.2% in July after staying flat in June.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com